Early intervention helps to decrease the chances of tooth misalignment and poor oral health as your child enters their

 Early treatment is required

 Early interceptive treatment is carried out when the abnormality intensifies, as it should be treated by a specialist orthodontist as soon as possible.

 What are the benefits of early orthodontics?

 The benefit of early intervention is that it allows us to identify any abnormalities in your child’s mouth as soon as possible; which allows us to intercept and treat the problem sooner.
 If left untreated, the end results may not be as desirable.

-Getting early treatment will prevent an orthodontic issue from worsening, as we can start eliminating the cause, guiding growth of your child’s growing jaw bones to ensure there is enough space available for their incoming permanent teeth.
+Getting early treatment will prevent an orthodontic issue from worsening, as we can start eliminating the cause, guiding growth of your child’s growing jaw bones to ensure there is enough space available for their incoming adult teeth.

-It’s best to seek help earlier, as a growing jaw is soft and easier to manipulate into the correct position, which may prevent the need for further orthodontic treatment later on.
+It’s best to seek help earlier, as a growing jaw is soft and easier to manipulate into the correct position than a fully grown one, which may prevent the need for further orthodontic treatment later on, and aligned teeth.

 Is early intervention necessary?

 No, but it is very important if you would like to pave the way for your child’s healthy oral future.

 In some cases, without early intervention, a problem with your child’s teeth can worsen into a huge orthodontic issue as they grow up into a teen or adult.
 So, it’s best to bring your child along for a consultation.

 How do I know if my child needs early orthodontic treatment?